prestsoftware/prest/docs/src/notation/preferences.rst

 	x\sim y\;\; \text{if}\;\; x\succsim y\;\; \text{and}\;\; y\succsim x

-Additional properties that a weak preference relation may have are the following:
+Additional properties that a weak preference relation may have are:

 Completeness
 ............